jin00105/Reassortment/README.md

 		ver 3 is a WF model with constant population (comp1.3).

 		b) how to run
-		same as running meta model.
+		find the parameter set you want in 'cparaminfo.csv' and use its code to run the simulatoin.
-		To run simply type:
+		To run, simply type:
 		```python command.py comp(version).c (code)```

 	2) meta model